mwong38/python-confluent-schemaregistry/README.md

 # Python Schema Registry Client

 A Python client used to interact with [Confluent](http://confluent.io/)'s [schema registry](https://github.com/confluentinc/schema-registry).
-Supports Python 2.6 and 2.7.
+Supports Python 2.6 and 2.7 and 3.5.
 This also works within a virtual env.

 The API is heavily based off of the existing Java API of [Confluent schema registry](https://github.com/confluentinc/schema-registry).